linuxdeepin/deepin-manual/manual-assets/personal/dde-file-manager/en_US/index.md

 #### Delete Tag
 Right-click a tag in left panel,  select **Remove** to delete the tag.

 ### Preview Files

 File Manager supports file preview by pressing space bar.
 Select a file and press the space bar on the keyboard to quickly preview it.
 In the preview window, you can view the file info, including image resolution, document size, text content.
-It also supports gif, audio and video playback.
+It also supports gif format, audio and video playback.

 #### Preview Video